ARM-software/SDS-Framework/overview/README.md

 # Overview

-The **Synchronous Data Stream (SDS) Framework** streamlines the development of DSP algorithms, ML models, and Edge AI applications that process periodic data streams, typically fixed-size blocks captured at regular intervals.
-SDS also supports variable-sized blocks and irregular timing.
+The **Synchronous Data Stream (SDS) Framework** streamlines the development of DSP algorithms, ML models, and Edge AI applications that process periodic data streams, typically fixed-size data blocks captured at regular time intervals.
+SDS also supports variable-sized data blocks and irregular timing required for applications with sensor fusion.
 These data streams are stored in [SDS data files](https://arm-software.github.io/SDS-Framework/main/theory.html#sds-data-files).

-By deploying the [SDS template](https://arm-software.github.io/SDS-Framework/main/examples.html) to hardware (e.g., evaluation boards or production systems), you can record and play back multiple data streams during application development.
+By deploying the [SDS template](https://arm-software.github.io/SDS-Framework/main/examples.html) to hardware (e.g., evaluation boards or custom products), you can record and play back multiple data streams during application development.
 This enables real-time capture of sensor, audio, and video inputs, alongside algorithm outputs, directly on target hardware.
 Ready-to-use SDSIO implementations use the MDK-Middleware for SDS data file storage on a development host computer or on a memory card in the embedded target.

 The [SDS template](https://arm-software.github.io/SDS-Framework/main/examples.html) supports two deployment targets: physical hardware or simulation via [Arm Virtual Hardware - FVP](https://github.com/ARM-software/AVH).
 Simulation enables cost-effective, automated regression testing on desktops or in cloud-based CI/MLOps pipelines.